-You should expect to be in hospital for between five and eight hours, depending on how quickly you recover from your anaesthetic or sedation.
+You should expect to be in hospital for between three and six hours, depending on when you go for surgery.
 After your operation, we like to keep you in for at least an hour to ensure there are no problems.
 Before leaving, you might need a nurse or doctor to examine your operated eye and your medications will need to be dispensed from pharmacy.
 A prescription charge will need to be paid if you normally pay for prescriptions.

-The discharge process sometimes takes longer than anticipated so we recommend you make alternative arrangements for work, childcare, etc. We will try to keep you informed of any delays and how long you can expect to wait.
-You will be given your drops, eye shield and follow-up appointment after your final discharge.
+The discharge process sometimes takes longer than anticipated so we recommend you make alternative arrangements for work, childcare etc. We will try to keep you informed of any delays and how long you can expect to wait.
+You will be given your drops, eye shield and a follow-up appointment after your final discharge.
 Please note that some types of surgery require patients to return the following morning for review.
-You may go home by public transport, but it is essential that you have an adult accompanying you and we advise that there is someone to stay with you overnight.
+You may go home by public transport, but it is recommended that you have an adult accompanying you.